2022-cs244/2022-cs244.github.io/documentation/internet-router.md

     * decrement TTL
     * calculate a new IP checksum
     * transmit the new packet via the appropriate egress port
-    * local IP packets (destined for the router) should be sent to the software.
+    * local IP packets (destined for the router) should be sent to the software
-    * PWOSPF packets should be sent to the software.
+    * PWOSPF packets should be sent to the software
+    * packets for which no matching entry is found in the routing table should be sent to the software
     * any packets that the hardware cannot deal with should be forwarded to the CPU. (e.g. not Version 4 IP)
 * Provide counters for the following:
     * IP packets